execfera/charasort/README.md

-# charasort
+# Beatles Solo Album Sorter
-A web based character sorter.
+A web based sorter.
 Allows users to run through a manual merge sort of their favorite characters from a set.

 **Features**
  * Entirely client side, no backend server required.